Liberal Kemalism: Social opinion

-History

 Liberal Kemalism emerged in the early periods of the republic in Turkey as a result of the interpretation of Kemalist thought from a liberal point of view by Ahmet Ağaoğlu.
 Ağaoğlu described himself as "Reformist and Kemalist" on the one hand, while trying to develop a "Liberal Kemalism" idea.
 Ağaoğlu, an advocate of individual freedoms within the Republican People's Party, criticized some of the party's policies.
 Later, Ağaoğlu moved away from CHF with his liberal-based ideas and joined the Liberal Republican Party at Atatürk's request and was described as one of the most important figures in the SCF, even the ideologue of the party.
 He did not return to CHF after the Liberal Republican Party closed.

 It is seen that the understanding of individualism has an important place in the thought and political life of Ahmet Ağaoğlu, who is one of the important representatives of the enlightened politician model, which was widely seen in the first years of the Turkish Republic.
 He evaluates his views on modernization, society, democracy, freedom and economy within the framework of individualism.
 Considering the general political atmosphere both in the country and in the world, it is clear that Ağaoğlu's approach is quite exceptional.
-In these years when liberalism lost its credibility in the intellectual and political circles, Ağaoğlu insistently advocates that political, economic and social liberal principles should be taken as a basis in order for the new state to survive and develop in a strong and healthy way.
+In these years when liberalism lost its credibility in the intellectual and political circles, Ağaoğlu insistently advocates that political, economic and social terms principles should be taken as a basis in order for the new state to survive and develop in a strong and healthy way.